knible/awesome-geophysics/README.md

 # Awesome Geophysics

-Welcome to **Awesome Geophysics** – a community-curated, ever-evolving collection of resources that span the full spectrum of geophysical sciences.
-Whether you’re a student beginning your journey, a researcher advancing the field, or a professional applying cutting-edge methods, this guide is your one-stop destination for software, datasets, educational materials, industry news, and more.
+Welcome to **Awesome Geophysics** – a community-curated, ever-evolving collection of resources that spans the full spectrum of geophysical sciences.
+Whether you’re a student just beginning your journey, a researcher pushing the boundaries of the field, or a professional applying cutting-edge methods, this guide is your one-stop destination for software, datasets, educational materials, industry news, and much more.
 Let’s explore the Earth’s hidden depths and stay connected with the vibrant global geophysics community!

 ---